memospot/memospot.github.io/Writerside/topics/Data-migration.md

 - All your relative paths are using the default `assets` folder

-> Pay attention to the leading and trailing slashes when editing the queries below.
+> Pay attention to the leading and trailing slashes when editing the queries
+> below.

 The following sections contains queries to replace the assets paths in the database.

-> Remember to always back up your database before running SQL queries. {style="warning"}
+> Remember to always back up your database before running SQL queries.
+> {style="warning"}

 Pick one path style:

-### Using standard absolute paths {collapsible="true" default-state="collapsed"}
+#### Using absolute paths (Memos <= v0.18.0) {collapsible="true" default-state="collapsed"}

-> There are some `__PLACEHOLDERS__` in the following queries that you must replace with resolved absolute paths from your system, as SQL clients won't resolve system environment variables. {style="warning"}
+> There are some `__PLACEHOLDERS__` in the following queries that you must
+> replace with resolved absolute paths from your system, as SQL clients won't
+> resolve system environment variables. {style="warning"}

 - `__MEMOSPOT_POSIX_PATH__`